ome/ngff/rfc/x/index.md

 (R2).
 Alternatively, **Editors** may send the text back to the **Authors** for further refinement in order to achieve sufficient endorsement.

-TODO: mention delays.
+TODO: mention delays throughout the previous paragraphs once they are decided on.

 #### SPEC

-TODO: rename to Propose > Review > Implement ???

 If an RFC enters the SPEC state via **Editors** approval (S0), an additional explanation by the **Editors** will be included in the RFC's directory at which